Art-Sells/Arells/Build-Notes.md

 ### Last Resort
 - Create separate Wallet to handle where we get our 3% fee...
 (Stripe?)
 - Remove console.logs from all components, hide "wallettester" and "hpmtester" from main
-- Resolve Google/Bing/Yahoo Search Tab issues
+- Resolve Google/Bing/Yahoo Search Tab issues (Add Metatags to all recurring pages)